Lockdown gave me the excuse, and the push, to publish the book of ‘Normal For Glastonbury’

 If you’d like a copy by mail order it’s £9.99 plus £3 for P&P. Direct link here.

-You can buy the book for a friend and I’ll wrap it in recyclable and very tasteful gift wrap and label it with my own fair hands for only £2.50 extra, click here to order.
+You can buy the book for a friend and I’ll wrap it in recyclable and very tasteful gift wrap and label it with my own fair hands.
+Just select the gift wrap option at check out.

 Thinking of Publishing a Book?